The page has been translated by Gen AI.

 Linked StorageBlock Storage - SSDBlock Storage - SSDBlock Storage - SSD

-GPU servers equipped with Nvidia V100, A100, H100 are provided as server types with 1/2/4/8 GPUs and NVSwitch and NVLink installed on virtualized computing resources.
+GPU servers equipped with Nvidia V100, A100, H100 are provided as server types with 1/2/4/8 GPUs, NVSwitch, and NVLink mounted on virtualized computing resources.

-GPU Servers are suitable for workloads requiring fast computation speeds, such as AI model experimentation, prediction, and inference, and allow you to flexibly select and utilize resources with optimized performance based on the type and scale of your tasks.
+GPU servers are suitable for tasks that require fast computation speed, such as AI model experimentation, prediction, and inference, and you can flexibly select and use resources with optimized performance according to the type and scale of the work.